Should I get tested for HPV?

 How to get tested for HPV

-You can get Pap/HPV tests at your doctor’s office, a community health clinic, the health department, or your local Planned Parenthood health center.
+You can get HPV and Pap tests at your doctor’s office, a community health clinic, the health department, or your local Planned Parenthood health center.

-Well-woman exams include a Pap test or HPV test as needed.
+Wellness exams include a Pap test and/or HPV test if you need it.
 How often you should be tested depends on your age, medical history, and the results of your last Pap or HPV tests.
 Your doctor will let you know when you should get tested, and which tests make sense for you.

 Testing for other STDs isn’t usually part of your regular checkup or gynecologist exam — you have to ask for it.
-Be honest with your nurse or doctor so they can help you figure out which tests are best for you.
+Be honest with your nurse or doctor about your sex life so they can help you figure out which tests are best for you.
 Don’t be embarrassed: your doctor is there to help you, not judge you.